 Prague Airport Parking

-Florenc Parking lies on the metro C and B line, is just 80 metres from Masaryk Train Station, and caters for cars and buses.
-Opening hours: Monday to Friday 8am-8pm, Saturday 9am-6pm and Sundays and public holidays, 9am-5pm.
+Florenc Parking lies on the metro C, and B line is just 80 metres from Masaryk Train Station and caters for cars and buses.
+Opening hours: Monday to Friday 8 am-8 pm, Saturday 9 am-6 pm, Sundays and public holidays, 9 am-5 pm.
 It’s possible to park motorcycles here with insurance included in the fee for all vehicles.

 Novy Smichov Shopping Centre

-In the basement of this shopping mall you can park for free up to five hours at the weekend, and up to three hours on other days.
+In the basement of this shopping mall, you can park for free for up to five hours at the weekend and up to three hours on other days.
 Excess hours are chargeable.
 Location: Plzeňská 8, Smichov.

 Wilsonova Street Parking Complex

 Main station parking.
 Cars and buses in the city centre can park here.
 Wenceslas Square is just 600 metres away.
-The Parking Complex is right next to the Main Station, and is connected to other public transport, such as the metro station C line and trams number 5, 9 and 26.
+The Parking Complex is next to the Main Station and is connected to other public transport, such as the metro station line C and trams number 5, 9 and 26.
 Opening hours are non-stop.

 Lesser Town Square Parking

-This car park is situated in the heart of the historical part of Prague.
+This car park is situated in the heart of the historic part of Prague.
 Access is from the streets Tomášská and Valdštejnská from Klárov or Karmelitská and Újezd in the direction of Prague 5 and Legií Bridge.
 It’s used for short term parking by city visitors.
 It has limited capacity only for 74 vehicles, so it’s not unusual to find all the spaces taken.
-Opening hours: Monday to Friday 7am-11pm, Saturday to Sunday and public holidays 8am-11pm.
+Opening hours: Monday to Friday 7 am-11 pm, Saturday to Sunday, and public holidays 8 am-11 pm.

 Na Františku Parking

-This public car park is accessible after passing through Letenský tunnel and from the embankment Ludvika Svobody.
-The car park is situated at the beginning of Revoluční street on the right bank of Vltava river, next to the Ministry of Trade and Industry, and is located 500m from Republic Square, metro station B, Kotva shopping centre and the new Palladium shopping complex.
+This public car park is accessible after passing through the Letenský tunnel and from the embankment Ludvika Svobody.
+The car park is situated at the beginning of Revoluční street on the right bank of the Vltava river, next to the Ministry of Trade and Industry.
+It is located 500m from Republic Square, metro station B, Kotva shopping centre and the new Palladium shopping complex.
 Its capacity is only 44 vehicles.
 Opening hours Monday to Friday: 7am-11pm, Saturday: 8am-11pm and Sunday: 8am-7pm.